nlloyd/SubliminalCollaborator/README.md

 ### Setup and Configuration

-1. git clone into your Packages directory (When this goes Beta I will add it to the [Sublime Package Control](http://wbond.net/sublime_packages/package_control) repository)
+1. git clone into your Packages directory or install using [Sublime Package Control](http://wbond.net/sublime_packages/package_control).
 1. Start Sublime Text 2
 1. To generate a basic User/Accounts.sublime-settings file, select menu **Preferences > Package Settings > SubliminalCollaborator > Settings - User**
 1. Uncomment the following and fill in with the details for your chosen IRC server (can have multiple under "irc")... then save.